Data Law Navigator | United Kingdom

 Transfers out of country

-Art 44 GDPR imposes restrictions on the transfer of personal data outside the European Union and to international unless the transfer is to an adequate jurisdiction (Art 45 GDPR), a lawful transfer mechanism exists (Art 46 GDPR), or an exemption or derogation applies (Art 49 GDPR).
+Art 44 GDPR imposes restrictions on the transfer of personal data to a third party or an international organisation outside of the European Union unless the transfer is to an adequate jurisdiction (Art 45 GDPR), a lawful transfer mechanism exists (Art 46 GDPR), or an exemption or derogation applies (Art 49 GDPR).

 Some of the Art 49 GDPR exceptions to the restriction, are: